cststack/k8comp/README.md

 ## Usage

-Create a custom hierarchy based on the 3 variable provided, project, application and environment.
+Create a custom hierarchy based on the 4 variable provided, project, application, environment and location.
 The example provided might be useful to start with but it might not fully cover all the scenarios.

 The configuration file k8comp.conf can be customized as required.